Stewart Farrar: Involvement with Wicca: 1969–2000

 Your letters give off good vibrations of work and happiness.
 I feel that all our growing pains concerning publicity and personalities of the Wicca, are beginning to bear fruit.
 A few of us in the midst of many are beginning to establish the foundation (I mean the building itself) on the raw materials, to get the foundation stone in place.

 They remained in dialogue until Alex Sanders' death in the late 1980s.

 Farrar and Owen had begun running their own coven in 1971, before their third degree initiation ceremony, and were handfasted in 1972 and legally married in 1975.
 The ceremony was attended by Farrar's two daughters and two sons from three previous marriages - his marriage to Owen was his sixth.
 The late 1970s saw the publication of several more novels by Farrar, all of which were occult-themed fantasy novels or science fiction.
 Farrar left Reveille to pursue a full-time freelance writing career in 1974.
 In 1976 the Farrars moved to Ireland to get away from the busy life of London.
 They lived in County Mayo and County Wexford, finally settling in "Herne Cottage" in Kells, County Meath.
 Both husband and wife went on to publish a number of "classic" and "influential" books on the Wiccan religion and on coven practices.
 Their 1981 Eight Sabbats for Witches included material the authors claimed to be from the Alexandrian tradition's Book of Shadows.
 The Farrars, with the support of Doreen Valiente, argued in the book that even though the publishing of this material broke their oath of secrecy, it was justified by the need to correct misinformation.
-Janet Farrar indicates that some of the rituals contained in the couple's books were actually written by them, this includes the Oak King/Holly King cycle which they researched from Robert Grave's "White Goddess".
+Janet Farrar indicates that some of the rituals contained in the couple's books were actually written by them, this includes the Oak King/Holly King cycle which they researched from Robert Graves's The White Goddess.
 This was the first use of this cycle in any Wiccan Book of Shadows, and has been adopted into many traditions since.
 Although they never officially left the Alexandrian tradition, after the book's research was complete they stopped using the term to describe themselves.
 The couple co-authored four more books on Wicca.

 They were joined by Gavin Bone, with whom they entered into a "polyfidelitous relationship".
 The three of them would co-author two more books; The Healing Craft and The Pagan Path (an investigation into the many varieties of Neopaganism).
 In 1999 the Farrars received the Aquarian Tabernacle Church charter for Ireland, and were ordained as third level clergy.